The following frequently asked questions are related to the five year housing supply.

 What does this mean for future development?

-The National Planning Policy Framework 2023 states that local housing policies contained in the Local Plan should not be considered up to date if the local authority cannot demonstrate a four-year or five-year supply of deliverable housing sites.
-It means that the council’s existing strategic planning policies relating to the location of new planning applications will carry less weight if the council don’t have a four-year supply.
+The National Planning Policy Framework 2024 states that local housing policies contained in the Local Plan should not be considered up to date if the local authority cannot demonstrate a five-year supply of deliverable housing sites.
+It means that the council’s existing strategic planning policies relating to the location of new planning applications will carry less weight if the council don’t have a five-year supply.

 What happens next?

 The new Charnwood Local Plan 2021-37 has been submitted to Government and is currently in the examination phase.
-The next stage is the proposed main modifications to the Local Plan to make the plan sound and legally compliant which would be subject to a public consultation in summer 2024.
+The public consultation on the proposed main modifications to the Local Plan to make the plan sound and legally compliant took place in summer 2024.
 The Inspectors will consider all the representations made on the proposed main modifications before finalising their examination report.
-Paragraph 76 of the National Planning Policy Framework 2023 states that councils are not required to identify and update annually a supply of specific deliverable sites sufficient to provide a minimum of five years’ worth of housing for decision making purposes if the adopted plan is less than five years old and includes at least a five year supply of specific, deliverable sites at the time that the examination concluded.